pas/gameboy-tetris-tracker/README.md

 ### Windows
 For windows user the UB Mannheim provides a windows version: https://hypi.app/assets/wp/wp-content/uploads/2019/10/wiki/

-## grabbing the bounding boxes
+## Start the program

-Use a still image with your setting where the video will be shown on the screen.
-Run the program:

-    python retrieve_bounding_box.py
+    python main.py

+## Grab bounding box

+Select in Menu Others -> Retrieve bounding box

+You'll see an image of your screen.
 Drag from left top corner to bottom right corner.
-Copy bounding boxes out of your console into config.yml file.

-## Check if bounding boxes are correct

-    python check.py

-Then look at the screenshots at screenshots/ folder.

-Do the fully show the scores and the lines without any borders?
-If not, reset your bounding boxes.

-Do they show the full playfield with brick borders?
-If not, reset your bounding boxes.
-Best do it by correcting the values by hand.

-Do they show the preview box without any borders?
-Be aware that the preview box needs to be tiled in four time four pieces.
-Setting this bounding box correct is normally quite tricky.
+Make sure there is a distinguishable black border around the image.
+For good results have the select type screen open in your tetris game.

+After selection you'll see a green border around the selected part.
+Restart if not good.
+Close window if selection is correct.

+The selected bounding box is automatically stored in config.yml.
+You don't need to repeat this step is you don't move window from which you grab the screenshot.

-The program is currently really sensitive to imprecise bounding boxes especially the playfield and the preview part.
-If it does not categorize the minos correctly then it is probably because of the bounding boxes.
+The program is currently really sensitive to imprecise bounding boxes.
+If it does not categorize the minos correctly then it is probably because of the bounding box.

 # Start tracker

-    python runner.py
+Press start on the main screen.
+Press stop to stop tracking.

-# Wanna play Gameboy Tetris?
+# Wanna share your scores and play Gameboy Tetris with amazing people?
 Join our discord server! https://discord.gg/TjrSDzmb